Curriculum Download HeaderCurriculum Download Header

 Vivienne Lynch, Korawa Anglican Girls' School

-There's an estimated 50 million people in slavery, 25% are children
+There's an estimated 50 million people in slavery, one-third are children

 There are an estimated 50 million people in modern day slavery, including 27.6 million trapped in forced labour and another 22 million in forced marriages (International Labour Organization).

-1 in 4 victims of modern slavery are children (International Labour Organization).
+1 in 3 victims of modern slavery are children (United Nations Office on Drugs and Crime, 2024).

 ZOE Australia believes that ‘Education’ is one of the key ways in which students of all ages can gain understanding and knowledge about the issues surrounding modern slavery and, in particular, child trafficking.